 Working out with weights when trying to lose body fat has numerous important benefits.
 First, an intense weight training session burns calories during the actual workout.
 Second, an extremely important benefit is that intense weight training elevates your metabolism for up to 39 hours after your actual workout.
-In other words, because of the intense weight workout, your metabolism has been stimulated where you are now burning more calories while you are doing nothing.
+In other words, you are now burning more calories while you are doing nothing.

-One study showed that 15 exercise sessions per month (50 minute sessions at 50 percent of oxygen uptake) could lead to an extra 2 plus pounds per month of fat loss, strictly from the elevated metabolism and extra calories burned - while doing nothing!
-That's an extra 26 pounds plus, of fat burned per year.
+One study showed that 15 exercise sessions per month (50 minute sessions at 50 percent of oxygen uptake) could lead to an extra 2 or more pounds per month of fat loss, strictly from the elevated metabolism and extra calories burned—while doing nothing!
+That's an extra 26 pounds of fat burned per year.

-Another extremely important aspect of fat loss that occurs from training with weights is adding leas muscle to your body.
-Lean muscle is "metabolically active", i.e., muscle burns calories even while doing nothing.
+Another extremely important aspect of fat loss that occurs from training with weights is adding lean muscle to your body.
+Lean muscle is "metabolically active," meaning that muscle burns calories even while doing nothing.
 So, the more lean muscle you have, the higher your resting metabolism and the more calories you burn each day while doing nothing.

 Studies have estimated that for each pound of muscle that you add to your body, you burn another 35 to 50 calories per day while doing nothing.
-So, an extra 10 pounds of muscle will burn approximately 350 to 500 calories a day, or an extra pound of fat every 7 to 10 days, without making any other changes.
+So, an extra 10 pounds of muscle will burn approximately 350-500 calories a day, or an extra pound of fat every 7 to 10 days, without making any other changes.

 As you can see, training with weights is an extremely powerful and necessary component of any successful weight loss program.